hodayagradwohl/BlockAutomaton/README.md

 - Graphs: Stability, alive ratio, diversity, and oscillation trends over phases
 - CSV: All metrics stored by phase, saved per experiment configuration

-## Authors

-This simulator was developed as part of a computational biology course assignment.
-It is designed for experimentation and extension.